An improved error analysis of CholeskyQR with the randomized model: Introduction

 The paper is organized as follows.
-Some existing results are listed in \cref{sec:lit}.
-We show the probabilistic error analysis for CholeskyQR2, Shifted CholeskyQR3 and 3C in \cref{sec:ch2}, \cref{sec:sc3} and \cref{sec:3C}.
-The corresponding results of numerical experiments are in \cref{sec:experiments} and the conclusions and discussions are followed in \cref{sec:conclusions}.
+In Section~\ref{sec:lit}, we present some lemmas from the existing works.
+We show the improved error analysis of CholeskyQR2 and Shifted CholeskyQR3 in Section~\ref{sec:ch2} and Section~\ref{sec:sc3} with the randomized model.
+Numerical experiments are detailed in Section~\ref{sec:experiments}, followed by conclusions in Section~\ref{sec:conclusions}.